ttalpha/ielts-speaking-bot/README.md

   ```

 ## Todo
-- [ ] Add screen to test microphone and speaker
+- [x] Add speaking session screen
+- [x] Integrate with API
-- [ ] Add speaking session screen
+- [ ] Generate feedback on a speaking session
+- [ ] Interrupt the answer if it is too long
+- [ ] Automatically move to the next question after a silence threshold
+- [ ] Handle complete silence
+- [ ] Prevent spam/abuse by temporarily/permanently banning accounts e.g. over-repeating a question, say completely irrelevant things or speak harmful content
+- [ ] Stream response in real-time to minimize latency
-- [ ] Integrate with API
+- [ ] Switch to open-source models